 Your doctor will determine whether or not a beta-blocker prescription is right for you based on your health history and the information you provide them.

-Always be sure to alert your doctor to any changes in your health as well as provide a full list of all medications and supplements you take.
+So always be sure to alert your doctor to any changes in your health as well as provide a full list of all medications and supplements you take.

 - Blood pressure drugs, such as: